fanq15/GCoNet/README.md

 It is a potential research direction to obtain stable results on such challenging real-world images.
 We follow other CoSOD methods to report the best performance of our model.
 You need to train the model multiple times to obtain the best result on CoCA dataset.
 If you want more discussion about it, you can contact me (qfanaa@connect.ust.hk).

-## Prediction results
-The co-saliency maps of GCoNet can be found at [Google Drive](https://drive.google.com/file/d/17LgbcwGNK1DFl9jRAoMxF2796YlQYR4a/view?usp=sharing).